jwalker2276/scoreboard/README.md

 }
 ```

-### Player name check
+### Player name select

-Check if requested player name is available.
+Choose a display name for the scoreboard.

 Request
 ```json